LocalFoodPueblo/lfmobileapp/README.md

 ## Project Status

 As of November 14, 2017, the existing application is a very simple example of what the App might look like.
 It demonstrates only a few features that the final App will have.
 Development of the App is planned to take place throughout 2018 with a the final "version 1" release date target of April 2019.
 In the coming days and weeks more information will be made available on GitHub including App feature specifications, Contributor License Agreement document(s), and contributor guidelines.
+Please also check back soon for an updated README and project specifications in the Wiki.

 ## Contribution Notes